 Do you fight and elbow?

-Fighting does not occur in QCRG bouts and hitting illegally is penalized.
+Fighting does not occur in QCRD bouts and hitting illegally is penalized.
 We aspire to top notch athleticism, the sport is played aggressively, but with good sportsmanship.

 How much do skaters get paid?